-What Is the MCAT Exam?
+What Is the MCAT?

-How Hard Is the MCAT?
+How Hard Is the Test?

-Are International Students Eligible to Take the MCAT?
+Can International Students Take the Exam?

 Keep in mind there are many US medical schools that accept international students, but some only accept international applicants on a conditional basis.
 When searching for a medical school for international students, you should carefully research each option to find out if you meet its requirements.